Music boxes: the magic of melodies in miniature

 The 19th century is often seen as the golden age of music boxes.
 This was the era when these instruments were at their peak.
 With the release of intricate designs and beautifully engineered pieces.

-The Rise of Music Box Popularity in the 19th Century
+The rise of music box popularity in the 19th century

 During the 19th century, music boxes reached unprecedented levels of popularity.
 One could find them in well-to-do homes across Europe and America, elegantly encased in hardwood.
 More than an innovative piece of mechanical marvel, they became a status symbol of affluence and an epitome of cultured refinement.